 Methotrexate should only be prescribed by physicians with expertise in the use of methotrexate and a full understanding of the risks of methotrexate therapy.
-Patients must be educated and trained in the proper injection technique when self-administering methotrexate.
+Patients must be educated to use the proper injection technique.
 The first injection of Metoject should be performed under direct medical supervision.
 Metoject is injected once weekly.